djangocon/2019.djangocon.eu/hugo_site/content/sponsors.md

 The Django community puts pride and effort into diversity, respecting each other and *being excellent* to one another.
 The conference has existed for a decade and is therefore very professional and mature.
 It is inclusive to hobbyists, newcomers, professionals, enthusiasts, managers, marketers and the list goes on!
 DjangoCons exist world-wide and the community and audience are from all continents (except perhaps Antarctica?).

 We are run 100% by passionate volunteers and we run on a not-for-profit basis.
 The conference must be affordable in order to be inclusive and maintain diversity.
-This is why you the sponsor community is fundamental and always has been.
+This is why the sponsor community is fundamental and always has been.
 We need sponsors in our community to make this 11th DjangoCon Europe happen!

 ## Why should you sponsor?